Utah judge blocks state's sweeping new abortion ban | Law-Order

 Utah judge blocks state's sweeping new abortion ban

-Judge Andrew Stone of the Third Judicial District Court for Salt Lake City ruled at a hearing that the ban, which prohibited abortion at any point during pregnancy with a handful of exceptions, must remain on hold while Planned Parenthood pursues a legal challenge.
+Judge Andrew Stone of the Third Judicial District Court for Salt Lake City ruled at a hearing that the ban, which prohibited abortion at any point during pregnancy with some exceptions, must remain on hold while Planned Parenthood pursues a legal challenge.
 "When you're talking about a seismic change in women's health treatment, it's prudent to look before you leap," Stone said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)